WeiXiongUST/Building-Math-Agents-with-Multi-Turn-Iterative-Preference-Learning/README.md

 - [SFT Model: RLHF4MATH/Gemma-7B-it-SFT3epoch](https://huggingface.co/RLHF4MATH/Gemma-7B-it-SFT3epoch)
 - [Aligned Model: RLHF4MATH/Gemma-7B-it-M-DPO](https://huggingface.co/RLHF4MATH/Gemma-7B-it-M-DPO)

+## Acknowledgement

+The authors would like to thank the great open-source communities, including the Huggingface TRL team, Axolotl team, and Tora project for sharing the models, and codes.

 ## Citation

 If you find the content of this repo useful, please consider cite it as follows: